Rigetti Computing Inc. (RGTI) and the Battle of Fundamentals vs. Technicals

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at RGTI starting from Rigetti Chad, who sale 116,800 shares at the price of $4.01 back on Aug 29.
-After this action, Rigetti Chad now owns 9,547,136 shares of Rigetti Computing Inc., valued at $468,368 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at RGTI starting from Fitzgerald Alissa, who sale 8,000 shares at the price of $2.33 back on Sep 14.
+After this action, Fitzgerald Alissa now owns 67,436 shares of Rigetti Computing Inc., valued at $18,640 using the latest closing price.

-Sereda Brian J, the Chief Financial Officer of Rigetti Computing Inc., sale 30,820 shares at $4.01 during a trade that took place back on Aug 29, which means that Sereda Brian J is holding 1,033,545 shares at $123,588 based on the most recent closing price.
+Rigetti Chad, the President and CEO of Rigetti Computing Inc., sale 116,800 shares at $4.01 during a trade that took place back on Aug 29, which means that Rigetti Chad is holding 9,547,136 shares at $468,368 based on the most recent closing price.

 Stock Fundamentals for RGTI